How PR Agencies Build and Manage Media Lists with AI (2026 Guide)

 How the Major Platforms Compare on Media Lists

-Shadow approaches media lists differently.
-Rather than maintaining a standalone database, Shadow builds media lists as an integrated function within a PR operating system.
-Lists are constructed from research agents that pull from multiple data sources, enriched with coverage history and relationship context from prior campaigns, and maintained continuously as part of the client workspace.
-Julie Inouye, CEO of Outcast, described the broader platform: "I can just share what problem I'm trying to solve and the Shadow team will work with you to build out a custom solution that feels like an extension of your team."
+Shadowpositions media lists as an integrated component within a PR operating system.
+Lists originate from research agents accessing multiple data sources, enriched with coverage history and relationship context from previous campaigns, and maintained continuously within client workspaces.
+Julie Inouye, CEO of Outcast, noted: "I can just share what problem I'm trying to solve and the Shadow team will work with you to build out a custom solution."

 What AI Actually Changes About Media List Building